desingh9/Security-Plus-Study-Notes/Domain1-general-security.md

-Tomorrow, we will dive into Security Control Types (Technical, Operational, Managerial) and how they apply to these core pillars!
+Day-2, we will dive into Security Control Types (Technical, Operational, Managerial) and how they apply to these core pillars!